iskocc/iskocc/README.md

 - 😄 Currently enhancing my skills in React

 - 😄 I’m interested in developing new things

+- 👀 I consider myself as a self learner, adaptable and compromised

 - 📫 How can you reach me kocakismail87@gmail.com